RahmanSadikur/Nexgo_SDK_C-/README.md

 Nexgo.helper consist the static function that labeled as a helper class like Data convertor or Logger class.
 ---
 ## To integrate this dll into your project you just need to communicate with Nexgo.Api.4.5 project's ICityECRPrtocolController
- __this controller contain the Model which consist all the information that recieved from the city bank pos machine__
+ __this controller contain the Model which consist all the information that recieved from the  pos machine__

-- using **SendingMessageToPos** method you can send amount and invoice to the city bank pos machine.this method consist two parameter amount and invoice. <br/>
+- using **SendingMessageToPos** method you can send amount and invoice to the  pos machine.this method consist two parameter amount and invoice. <br/>
 Example:
 ```c#
  this.cityECRProtoclController.SendingMessageToPos(amountTextBox.Text.ToString(), invoiceTextBox.Text.ToString());
 ```
-- using **SendingAcknowledgeToPos** method you can send acknowledge to the city bank pos machine. <br/>
+- using **SendingAcknowledgeToPos** method you can send acknowledge to the  pos machine. <br/>
 Example:
 ```c#
  this.cityECRProtoclController.SendingAcknowledgeToPos();